Filip-Svec/Crunch_Code_MicroservicesAPI/README.md

 In this section, I’d like to include a rough roadmap, mainly for the backend part of the coding platform.

-- Implementing a message broker like **RabbitMQ / MassTransit** to limit the number of requests that are being processed concurrently.
+- Implement rate limiting to limit the number of requests that are being processed concurrently.
 - Logging and monitoring via **Seq**.
 - General improvement of security when processing user-submitted code.
 - Authorization and authentication.